By Lynn Armitage

 Tickets must be purchased in advance on their website.
 And there is a two-beverage minimum per person, per show.

 “Paint.
 Drink.
 Have Fun.”
-With a motto like that, what’s not to like about Pinot’s Palette, with locations in both Green Bay and Appleton?
+With a motto like that, what’s not to like about Pinot’s Palette, with locations in both Pleasant Prairie and Appleton?

 With a paint brush in one hand and a glass of wine in the other, you can create a work of art (of course, that’s subjective!), with the guidance of a local professional artist.